Oops! Something went wrong while submitting the form

 The Oklahoma State Bureau of Investigation (OSBI) generally stresses that you hire a lawyer to help with the expungement process.
 However, the language describing the method of obtaining an expungement is in Title 22 Section 18, and Title 22 991(c) of the Oklahoma Statutes.
 As such, it is possible to try and attempt the process on your own, but why take the risk?
 Moreover, Oklahoma laws changed in November of 2012, November of 2014, and new Oklahoma criminal expungement laws were again added and modified in November of 2016.

 If that were not enough change to keep up with, new expungement laws were again implemented in November of 2018.
-The newest batch of modifications to Section 18 expungements have some interesting interplay with potential pardon ramifications.
+That batch of modifications to Section 18 expungements had some interesting interplay with potential pardon ramifications.
+These laws were once again amended in November of 2022.
 Consequently, you are advised to tread carefully if you intend to embark on this complicated legal procedure unguided.
+It really is best to contact an experienced attorney for assistance.

 But with so much fluctuation in the laws, why would you not hire an attorney who regularly handles these procedures and has the legal knowledge to adequately assist you?
 The laws are constantly changing, and it is important that you do not waste valuable time and money when you need to get something removed from your record.
 A petition for expungement should be viewed the same as any other legal proceeding: if you are going to appear in court or initiate a lawsuit, you should hire an attorney that can protect your interests and make sure that you get the exact relief you are requesting.